There are so many benefits of hobbies for mental health.

 Now I gotta cut loose.
 Footloose.
 Kick off the Sunday shoes.

-Acting is a fantastic hobby for mental health.
+Acting is one of the best hobbies for mental health.
 But it can also cause psychological problems.

 As an actor, I started as an amateur and became a professional.